(1824 - 1881)

 see his Battle Report

-Pre-war profession: tailor; graduated USMA at West Point in 1847; saw duty in the Mexican war and on the frontier.
-He resigned from the US Army in 1853, then was a businessman and militia officer.
-In 1861 he organized the 1st Rhode Island Regiment and was its Colonel.
-He commanded a brigade at First Bull Run, and in August 1861 was appointed BGen of Volunteers.
-He led sucessful expeditions against the North Carolina coast and New Berne, and in March 1862 was promoted to MGen of Volunteers.
-He took command of the IX Corps after BGen.
-Reno was killed at South Mountain.
+Once a tailor, he graduated from the US Military Academy at West Point in 1847 and saw duty in the Mexican War and on the frontier.
+He resigned from the US Army in 1853 and was then a businessman and militia officer.
+In 1861 he organized the First Rhode Island Infantry Regiment and was its Colonel.
+He commanded a brigade at First Bull Run, and in August 1861 was appointed Brigadier General of Volunteers.
+He led successful expeditions against the North Carolina coast and New Berne and in March 1862 was promoted to Major General of Volunteers.

 On the Campaign

-Commanded the Federal Left Wing at Antietam, which consisted of his own Ninth (IX) Corps and Porter's Fifth (V) Corps.
-His task was to cross Antietam Creek and roll-up Lee's Right.
+Early on the Campaign, on 7 September 1862, he was given command of the Right Wing of the army, composed of the First and Ninth Army Corps, commanded by Major-Generals Hooker and Reno.
+On the morning of 15 September General Hooker's First Corps was detached from his command.
+He was on the Federal left flank at Antietam on the 17th, his task to cross Antietam Creek and roll-up the enemy's right.
 He began his attack at about 10 AM, but couldn't get across the Lower (now "Burnside's") Bridge and take the heights until about 1 PM.
 He then paused to reform and rearm his troops, before advancing again on Sharpsburg at about 3 PM.
-He advanced steadily to near the town until he was stopped and driven back by the counterattack of A. P. Hill (just up from Harpers Ferry) at about 4 PM.
+He advanced steadily to near the town until he was stopped and driven back by the counterattack of General A. P. Hill (just up from Harpers Ferry) at about 4 PM.
 For more detail, you might also want to see his Official Report about the campaign.

 The rest of the War